What is the difference between the five courses?

 - Students will complete learning modules within the course that relate to legislation around Copyright and Intellectual property rights, employer rights and obligations, environmental sustainability in design and plagiarism.

-Our Continuous Improvement of Services
+Our Continuous Improvement Of Services

-management systems.
+The Graphic Design School Pty Ltd is committed to the continuous improvement of its training and assessment services, student services and learner management system.
 Central to this commitment is our approach to continuous improvement and the procedures we apply to achieve systematic and sustained improvement.
 Students are encouraged to provide feedback so we can improve our services in the future.
 The Graphic Design School will notify students before a major improvement or upgrade is commenced, and will make every effort to minimise disruption to student services.
-All other minor upgrades to course materials can be found in the Versioning tab of the Schoolyard.
-Any time lost to students as the result of course or website upgrade will not be recompensed by way of refund or course extension.
+All other minor upgrades to course materials can be found in the Versioning tab of The Schoolyard.

-Transitioning, Improvement & Upgrade of Student Services
+Transitioning, Improvement & Upgrade Of Student Services

 The Graphic Design School Pty Ltd is required to adhere to Australian educational standards and legislation.
-This may result in necessary changes to training and assessment services, student services and management systems.
+This may result in necessary changes to training and assessment services, student services and learner management system.
 The Graphic Design School will notify students before a major upgrade is commenced, and will make every effort to minimise disruption to student services.
 Any time lost to students as the result of course or website upgrade will not be recompensed by way of refund or course extension.